FAQ

 Q: What are the admissions criteria?

 A: Admissions decisions are based primarily on your research experience and interests, your reference letters, and past academic performance (though the latter is the more minor consideration — grad school is not about taking classes, but about doing research).
 Having an idea of the sort of research you are interested in is important so that I can assess whether your interests are aligned with what we do.
 For more information about how to write your application, please take a look at this page.
 Please be advised that regardless of how well you fit our lab and/or program, spots in both the Psychology and Neuroscience graduate programs are very limited, and so nothing can be guaranteed and you are encouraged to apply to more than one school.
 If the application fees for different schools are prohibitive, please know that you can request a waiver at most schools, and definitely at Princeton, by emailing a request to the graduate school.
+When we review applications, we do not know who had a fee waiver and who did not, so getting a waiver can not affect your chances of admission.

 Q: Can you tell me what are my chances to be accepted to your lab/the Psychology graduate program/the Neuroscience graduate program, based on my CV and statement of interests?